University of Cincinnati and Cincinnati Children’s: The Best of Two Worlds

-- Over the past three years, our program has had zero attrition.
+- Over the past three years, our program retention rate has been over 97%.

 - 100 percent of our genetic counseling students find employment nationally and internationally in a wide variety of settings after graduation.
 Employers are confident in our graduates, consistently rating their skills as excellent.

 The Genetic Counseling Graduate Program incorporates elements of didactic coursework, clinical rotations and research throughout the course of study.

 - From the beginning, students are involved in clinic.
 The first clinical rotation starts the sixth week of classes.
 Clinical rotations during the academic year are five weeks, allowing students to take advantage of the great diversity of clinical rotations available.
 A seven-week clinical internship is completed during the summer after the first year.

 - Research / thesis projects begin during the fall semester of the first year and continue all the way through the program.